Reorder Your Routine With These 15 Books On Minimalism & Simplicity

-What We Love | Waking Up is both a memoir and scientific exploration of spirituality.
+What We Love | “Waking Up” is both a memoir and scientific exploration of spirituality.
 Within its pages, Sam Harris discusses the marriage between neuroscience, meditation, and psychology.
-He urges readers to find truth from many spiritual figures such as Jesus, Rumi, the Buddha, and Lao Tzu, among others.
+He urges readers to find the truth from many spiritual figures such as Jesus, Rumi, the Buddha, and Lao Tzu, among others.
 By discussing spirituality without religion, Harris starts an open conversation about “how a growing understanding of ourselves and the world is changing our sense of how we should live.”

-Perfect If You Are | Looking for a book on mindfulness and living in the present.
+Perfect If You Are | Looking for a book on mindfulness and living in the present

-Reviews | “In Waking Up [Sam Harris] gives us a clear-headed, no-holds-barred look at the spiritual supermarket, calling out what amounts to junk food and showing us where real nutrition can be found.
+Review | “In Waking Up [Sam Harris] gives us a clear-headed, no-holds-barred look at the spiritual supermarket, calling out what amounts to junk food and showing us where real nutrition can be found.
 Anyone who realizes the value of a spiritual life will find much to savor here – and those who see no value in it will find much to reflect on.” —Daniel Goleman

 Author | Marie Kondo

 What We Love | “The most organized woman in the world,” Marie Kondo, is a dearly-loved Japanese cleaning consultant named one of Time Magazine’s 100 Most Influential People of 2015.
-The Life-Changing Magic of Tidying Up shares the KonMari method for simplifying, organizing, and decluttering the home.
+“The Life-Changing Magic of Tidying Up” shares the KonMari method for simplifying, organizing, and decluttering the home.
 Kondo challenges readers to honestly decipher which possessions add joy to their lives, then rid of the rest.
-Her story and strategy leads to long-term results that trade clutter for mindfulness, introspection, and optimism.
+Her story and strategy lead to long-term results that trade clutter for mindfulness, introspection, and optimism.

-Perfect If You Are | Looking for a thoughtful book on home organization.
+Perfect If You Are | Looking for a thoughtful book on home organization

 Review | “It is enough to salute Kondo for her recognition of something quietly profound: that mess is often about unhappiness, and that the right kind of tidying can be a kind of psychotherapy for the home as well as for the people in it . . .
 Its strength is its simplicity.” —The London Times

 Author | Bea Johnson

-What We Love | Bea Johnson teams with her husband and two sons in Mill Valley, California to show others how to diminish their footprint on Earth.
-Zero Waste Home is Johnson’s story about how she reduced her family’s waste to one liter per year and cut their spending by 40 percent.
+What We Love | Bea Johnson teams up with her husband and two sons in Mill Valley, California to show others how to diminish their footprint on Earth. ”Zero Waste Home” is Johnson’s story about how she reduced her family’s waste to one liter per year and cut their spending by 40 percent.
 She empowers individuals with knowledge of how to create a better future for humanity and the earth.
 This wonderfully designed step-by-step guide equips and encourages readers to achieve their no-waste goals.

-Perfect If You Are | Looking for a book on reducing waste.
+Perfect If You Are | Looking for a book on reducing waste

-Reviews | “Waste not, want not isn’t about penny pinching.
+Review | “Waste not, want not isn’t about penny pinching.
 It’s about gratitude and loving our lives.
 Bea Johnson doesn’t just teach us to save the planet.
 She teaches us to save ourselves.” —Colin Beavan

 Author | Anuschka Rees

-What We Love | We adore Anuschka Rees for inspiring us and many others around the world all the way from her closet in Berlin, Germany.
-In The Curated Closet, Rees advocates for clean, streamlined clothing collections.
+What We Love | We adore Anuschka Rees for inspiring us (and many others around the world) all the way from her closet in Berlin, Germany.
+In “The Curated Closet,” Rees advocates for clean, streamlined clothing collections.
 By only keeping pieces we love and wear regularly, she promises we’ll feel more confident and refined.
-The book helps readers (and shoppers) navigate closet organization, style identity, selective shopping, budget efficiency, and color palettes.
+The book helps readers and shoppers navigate closet organization, style identity, selective shopping, budget efficiency, and color palettes.
 Alongside stunning images, she offers creative exercises and pep talks that will undeniably leave you in a more joyful relationship with your wardrobe.

-Perfect If You Are | Looking for a book on minimalist fashion and decluttering the closet.
+Perfect If You Are | Looking for a book on minimalist fashion and decluttering the closet

-Reviews | “Anuschka Rees’s The Curated Closet is a smart, straightforward manual that encourages readers to discover what they like and to develop a wardrobe that makes getting dressed easier.
+Review | “Anuschka Rees’s The Curated Closet is a smart, straightforward manual that encourages readers to discover what they like and to develop a wardrobe that makes getting dressed easier.
 Anuschka’s pragmatic book should be required reading for anyone familiar with staring at a closet full of clothes and still feeling like they don’t have a thing to wear.” —Erin Boyle

 Author | Dave Ramsey

-What We Love | Dave Ramsey’s The Total Money Makeover is a must-read for anyone interested in saying goodbye, once and for all, to debt.
+What We Love | Dave Ramsey’s “The Total Money Makeover” is a must-read for anyone interested in saying goodbye, once and for all, to debt.
 This book helps readers recognize money myths, develop efficient spending and saving habits, and learn how to effectively budget.
-Ramsey not only offers practical plans for paying off all debt, but also for creating retirement and emergency security.
+Ramsey not only offers practical plans for paying off all debt but also for creating retirement and emergency security.
 The American businessman, motivational speaker, television personality, author, and radio host is the lead of Financial Peace University.

-Perfect If You Are | Looking for a book on becoming debt-free.
+Perfect If You Are | Looking for a book on becoming debt-free

-Reviews | “Every month I used to stress out about how to pay all our bills.
+Review | “Every month I used to stress out about how to pay all our bills.
 Now, I have peace and comfort knowing that I am in control.
 I have bought this book for my family and friends.
 I think that this book is a must for everyone.” —Ethan Harvey

 Author | Christine Koh

-What We Love | Minimalist Parenting is Christine Koh’s celebration of simplified family life.
+What We Love | “Minimalist Parenting” is Christine Koh’s celebration of simplified family life.
 She encourages readers to run from over-scheduling, over-parenting, and background noise by stepping into the present-tense.
 By setting habits of multitasking and planning aside, Koh believes families will better be able to focus on their values and priorities.
 With helpful strategies and relatable stories, Koh reveals the importance of self-care and streamlined daily routines.

 Perfect If You Are | Looking for a book on minimalist parenting.

-Reviews | “For any parents who feel overwhelmed with clutter in their homes, their schedules, or their brains (that is, just about every parent!), Minimalist Parenting is an invaluable guide to making family life more serene—and more fun.” —Gretchen Rubin
+Review | “For any parents who feel overwhelmed with clutter in their homes, their schedules, or their brains (that is, just about every parent!), Minimalist Parenting is an invaluable guide to making family life more serene—and more fun.” —Gretchen Rubin

 Author | Joshua Becker

-What We Love | Joshua Becker’s Clutterfree With Kids is the perfect tool for any parent needing clutter management assistance.
+What We Love | Joshua Becker’s “Clutterfree With Kids” is the perfect tool for any parent needing clutter management assistance.
 Becker’s practical solutions and inspirational stories are the result of his family’s journey towards minimalist living.
 Along with his wife, son, and daughter, the Arizona-dwellers exemplify how “the best things in life aren’t things.”
-Their story of decluttering for the sake of developing cleaner habits has been seen on CBS Evening News, NPR, the Boston Globe, and the Wall Street Journal.
+Their story of decluttering for the sake of developing cleaner habits has been seen on CBS Evening News, NPR, The Boston Globe, and The Wall Street Journal.

-Perfect If You Are | Looking for a book on organization and decluttering for families.
+Perfect If You Are | Looking for a book on organization and decluttering for families

-Reviews | “Joshua Becker’s Clutterfree with Kids is filled with practical strategies and deep wisdom.
+Review | “Joshua Becker’s Clutterfree with Kids is filled with practical strategies and deep wisdom.
 It is a must read for professional organizers and parents!
 He brings an important message to the world.
 His easy to read style, clear ideas, and inspiring personal journey provide a great catalyst for reconsidering our lives.” —Linda Samuels